 The best route to ride is often different from the route you'd drive.
 Plan your route to make use of cycleways, shortcuts through parks, and neighbourhood streets with less traffic and lower speeds.

-If you’re unsure about your best route, test-ride it when you have plenty of time.
-If possible, find an experienced cycling friend or colleague to ride with.
+If you're unsure about your best route, test ride it when you have plenty of time.

 With more people choosing to cycle to get around, awareness, respect and courtesy are key to help everyone get where they’re going safely.